 Many items that usually contain gluten have gluten-free alternatives that are widely available in most grocery stores, and make living gluten-free much easier.
 Keep in mind, however, that minimally processed fresh foods are a crucial part of a healthy gluten-free diet.
 It is very important to base your diet around fruits, vegetables, meats, and other healthy food groups listed above.

 Many commercially available products are labeled “gluten-free,” but there will be some that are not; this is why proper label reading is important.
 It is also important to remember that “wheat-free” does not necessarily mean “gluten-free.”
-Be wary, as many products may appear to be gluten-free, but are not (see Sources of Gluten).
+Be wary, as many products may appear to be gluten-free, but are not.

 As a rule, traditional wheat products such as pastas, breads, crackers, and other baked goods are not gluten-free.
 However, there are many gluten-free options available that use alternative flours and grains.
-Health food stores have a wide variety of options, but commercial grocery stores are also beginning to carry a sizeable number of gluten-free products.
 Often, gluten-free bread can be found in the freezer section.
-Additionally, there are gluten-free flours and flour blends available, allowing you to bake your own bread.
+Additionally, there are gluten-free flours and flour blends available in the grocery aisle, allowing you to bake your own bread.

 Many cereals contain gluten or wheat-based ingredients, but there are some that do not.
 Be on the lookout for the “gluten-free” label, but also realize that not all gluten-free cereals will advertise as such, so it is important to check the list of ingredients.
 Something to watch out for: cornflakes and puffed rice cereal may contain malt flavoring or extract, which contains gluten!